MarikenvdVelden/goingnegative/README.md

 View the [draft of the paper here](report/draft.pdf).

 ## Code
-The main analysis code is located in the [src/data-processing](src/data-processing/).
+The main code to prepare the data is located in the [src/data-processing](src/data-processing/).
 Of interest might be:

 * [Prepare Data](src/data-processing/prep_data.md) This file combines manually annotated data with [CHES](https://www.chesdata.eu/), [Manifesto Project](https://manifesto-project.wzb.eu/), [polling data](https://nl.wikipedia.org/wiki/Tweede_Kamerverkiezingen_2017/Peilingen), and data from [KiesKompas](https://www.kieskompas.nl/en/) and creates the variables for the [analysis](src/analysis/analysis.md).